cryotools/cosipy/docs/source/documentation.rst

 After updating to the latest version of COSIPY, run ``python COSIPY.py --help`` to see how to specify paths to configuration files.
 COSIPY will default to ``./config.toml``, ``./constants.toml``, ``./slurm_config.toml``, ``./utilities_config.toml`` in the current working directory.
+**You no longer need to hardcode different simulation parameters into a single file.**

 .. _entry_points: